joshp23/XScreenSaver-1-Click-Toggle/README.md

 A simple script that toggles the XScreenSaver state on/off

+## Rationale
+[Caffeine](https://launchpad.net/caffeine) has been broken for a while, and this provides a simple solution to toggling the state of the system screen saver.
+It cleanly turns it off if it is running, and simplly turns it on if it's not, while providing you a little notification abotu what it just did.
+There is no automation.

 ## Requirements
 1. [XScreenSaver](https://www.jwz.org/xscreensaver/) up and running on your system
 2. [pidof](http://manpages.ubuntu.com/manpages/xenial/en/man8/pidof.8.html) - standard on most linux distros